jhKessler/nxtblog-ai/README.md

 NEXT_ARTICLE_PROJECT_KEY=your-project-key-here
 ```

 That’s it!
-You’re ready to generate SEO-optimized articles for your blog in our dashboard.
+You’re fully setup to generate SEO-optimized articles for your blog in our dashboard.
+They will be published in real time to your Next.js application.
 [learn more about generating articles](https://nxtblog.ai/docs/generate-articles)